kr15h/rijnieks.com/content/blog/roja-art-lab-2018.md

 Next step would be transfer the code to a Raspberry Pi and map it on to a real surface.
 It is planned today that we go to the Roja Information Center to set up our pop-up exhibition.
 Since I am leaving for two days on Thursday to run a workshop at the [No Trolls Allowed](https://notrollsallowed.com) hacker camp in Lithuania, I will have to show the other participants how to adjust the mapping if it goes wrong.

 I was back on Sunday evening with a bag full of inspiration.
 Additionally to running a minimal version of the projection mapping with the Raspberry Pi workshop I joined lectures and learned basics of GLSL shader language as well as did functional programming experiments with C++.

-On Monday we worked on the plan for the final show on August 4 in the morning.
-Then we went for a walk to do another review on the possible locations.
-This is when my conceptual part of the brain started to spin.
-I remembered about my past ideas of organising a workshop week to build objects from space.
-They would appear at random locations in certain areas, such as Roja.
-I would do a series of fictional interviews with the locals about what happened.

-During the meeting we also decided to make an on-line event page.
-Everybody was invited to share teasers on their work.
-I got an idea to make a short video to introduce the idea of the alien object.
-Rumours have to be represented first.
-There has to be dynamic music in the background.
-A voice-over telling the story.
-Will see if I get that far as there is not so much time left.

 ## Battery Test